rpiflv/hoops/README.md

 ## How to run it
+First, create a .env file in the root directory where you will add the following environment varialbles:

+DATABASE_NAME=[your local database name]

+DATABASE_USER=[username of your local database] * Windows only

+DATABASE_PWD=[pasword of your local database]

+NODE_ENV=development

+ACCESS_TOKEN_SECRET=[any random value]

-To run the application locally, enter the following commands:
+Make sure that you have installed PostgreSQL14^ in your machine, then run the application locally, by entering the following commands:

 > `npm init`

 > `npm install`

 > `npm run migrate`

 > `npm start`

-open another therminal
+open another terminal
 > `cd client`

 > `npm start`

 ## I cannot run it locally! ##